clowwindy/shadowsocks-libev/README.md

 #### Install from repository

-**Note: The repositories doesn't always contain the latest version.
-Please build from source if you want the latest version. (see below)**

 Shadowsocks-libev is available in the official repository for following distributions:

-* Debian 9 or higher (including testing and unstable/sid)
+* Debian 8 or higher (including oldstable, stable, testing and unstable/sid)
 * Ubuntu 16.10 or higher

 ```bash